The Lion Incubator

 The last page of Alexandre Lion’s souvenir booklet lists the various hospitals and Maternités where the Lion Incubator was in use in 1901.
 He truly was an international entrepreneur.

+Few of the Lion incubators have survived the passage of time.
 The image below shows several of the Lion Incubators in use at the Associacao Protectora da Primereira Infancia (APPI) in Lisbon, Portugal, around 1900.
 Four of the Lion incubators were acquired by APPI’s founder, Rodrigo Antonio Aboim Ascensao, after he attended the Paris Exhibition (Paris Exposition Universelle) in 1900 and saw the incubator pavilion there.
-The incubators were used for several decades.
+The incubators were used for several decades, and were recently restored as shown below.

 The images below show the front and back of one of the four surviving Lion incubators at Associacao Protectora da Primereira Infancia (APPI) prior to its restoration around 2011.
 Images from “The Conservation of Baby Incubators: A Balance between Medical Heritage and Social History”, by Isabel Tissot et al, 2011.